bobthechemist/sdl-sandbox/README.md

 2. Create a basic user interface
 3. Template FSMs for the pump system and the sample chamber system
 4. Tighten up code and refactor

+# sm-communicator notes

+This branch is for revising states and state machine communication.
+I think there should be a default message buffer for states to dump information to (we are printing this information right now).
+This might include an actual logging function that includes various levels of logging.
+It may also include a flag upon creating the state machine to possibly make a communicator.
+Some state machines do not need a full-blown communicator - So the message buffer might be bettter referred to as a log. on regular python with can import logging,

+Doing something [like this](https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage) will allow us to store files on a CP drive.
+It requires a bit of work so adding this functionality will depend on the need.